JEdward7777/js-translation-helps-proxy/README.md

 This project provides a production-ready unified proxy service that bridges translation-helps APIs with multiple interface protocols.
 All 5 interfaces are fully implemented and tested with 98.8% test coverage.

+### Upstream Service

+The upstream translation-helps-mcp service is **fully MCP-compliant** (as of v6.6.3), providing all tools via the standard MCP protocol at `https://translation-helps-mcp.pages.dev/api/mcp`.
+This proxy uses dynamic tool discovery to stay in sync with upstream changes automatically.

 ### ✨ Features

 - **5 Complete Interfaces** - Core API, MCP HTTP, stdio, OpenAI API, LLM Helper